-Insurance : A Green Card is no longer a statutory requirement but it is best to advise your insurance company where you are going and for how long.
+Insurance : As of the 2nd August 2021 you no longer need a Green Card when traveling in Europe.
+It’s best to advise your insurance company where you are going and for how long.
 All insurance companies will provide the minimum cover required within the E.U. but if you have comprehensive insurance many will extend it to give you up to 60 days full cover in Europe as long as you let them know when and where you are going.
 (Carry your Insurance Certificate with you and also your M.O.T.
 Certificate just in case).

 Accident Document: Obtainable from your insurance company or broker and must be completed in the event of an accident.

-European Health Insurance Card: The old E.111 form is no longer valid.
-Instead a EHIC must be obtained It must be produced in E.U. countries if you are taken ill and wish to claim treatment via reciprocal health agreements.
+Health Insurance Card: For the majority of people the old European Health card has been replaced by the Global Health Insurance Card (EHIC).
+It must be produced in E.U. countries if you are taken ill and wish to claim treatment via reciprocal health agreements.
 The new card is valid for either 3 or 5 years and is free of charge.
-It can be obtained on-line from (click logo on left), by telephone, (0845 606 2030) or by obtaining a form from the Post Office, (providing of course that the government have not closed them all).
+It can be obtained on-line HERE.

 Camping Card International: The CCI or Camping Carnet is well worth having with you as it entitles you to some good discounts at many camp sites and tourist attractions in 11 countries and is accepted as ID at most camp sites.
 Many campsites on the continent require you to leave your passport at reception unless you pay in advance but the CCI card is accepted instead of a passport.
-The card is valid for a year and can be obtained from the RAC/AA and a number of camping/caravaning organizations etc., it will cost about £8.50p for the year but the cost can generally be recovered via the discount on site fees available at many sites.
-The CCI web site lists many campsites throughout the continent and is well worth a look if planning a trip. – (click on card logo to go to web site).
+The card is valid for a year and can be obtained from the CCI web site and a number of camping/caravaning organizations etc. It will cost about £5.50p (please check site for current cost) for the year but the cost can generally be recovered via the discount on site fees available at many sites.
+The CCI web site lists many campsites throughout the continent and is well worth a look if planning a trip, click HERE to visit site.

 Travel/Breakdown Insurance: Check with your current breakdown cover provider before going abroad as it may not cover you whilst you are away.
 Many companies offering travel/medical cover class motorcycling as a high risk pastime, (such as skiing), and either won’t cover you or will require an additional premium.
-The BMF web site currently offers a combined travel/breakdown insurance via their brokers Perkins Slade which can be either single trip or on an annual basis.
-The insurance brokers Carole Nash currently offer UK/European accident/breakdown cover as standard with their motorcycle policies. (click on card logos to go to web sites).
+Some insurance brokers offer UK/European accident/breakdown cover as standard with their motorcycle policies, check you policy details.

 Medical Kit: A suitable Medical or First Aid Kit is a requirement on the continent, (the police could actually check to see if you have one).
-Much cheaper than buying a kit from the chemist is to use a suitable Tupperware or similar, or even cheaper, a plastic ice cream or margarine container and put together your own kit from a supermarket (or liberated from work).
+Much cheaper than buying a kit from the chemist is to use a suitable Tupperware or similar, or even cheaper, a plastic ice cream or margarine container and put together your own kit from a supermarket .